Mattheus Ignatius van Bree: Biography

 Shortly afterwards he returned to Antwerp, becoming a teacher at the re-opened Academy in 1804.
 From 1801 he undertook some important commissions, for example The Arrival of the First Consul Napoleon Bonaparte at Antwerp, 18 June 1803, painted for Josephine de Beauharnais.
 During the period of French rule he executed historical subjects and portraits in a stark neo-classical style owing much to both David and Vincent.
 He served as a curator at the Museum of Fine Arts, Antwerp.

-Van Bree was after the end of French occupation in 1813 a member of the commission responsible for recovering works of art confiscated by the French and was able to retrieve many works by Rubens.
-In 1821 he traveled to Italy and visited Florence and Rome with his former pupil Ferdinand de Braekeleer the Elder.
+Van Bree was after the end of French occupation in 1813 a member of the commission responsible for recovering works of art confiscated by the French and was able to retrieve many works by Peter Paul Rubens.
+In 1821 he travelled to Italy and visited Florence and Rome with his former pupil Ferdinand de Braekeleer the Elder.
 In Florence he made in the Uffizi drawings after portraits by Leonardo da Vinci and Raphael.
 In the same year he also published his views on art in Leçons de dessin (Drawing lessons).

 In 1827 he became director of the Antwerp Academy after the resignation of Willem Jacob Herreyns.
 He was a member of several overseas art institutions such as the academies of Amsterdam, Rome, Munich and New York.

 He trained some of the eminent painters of the next generation such as Egide Charles Gustave Wappers, Nicaise de Keyser, Jan August Hendrik Leys, Antoine Wiertz, Jules Victor Génisson and Ferdinand de Braekeleer the Elder in whom he instilled his admiration for the masters of the Flemish school, and in particular, Rubens and van Dyck.
 Egide Linnig who studied under van Bree was not happy with the emphasis placed on history painting by van Bree.